 For 2013 the event had been awarded to an Associate Member for the first time, the China Lacrosse Association, with the aim being to showcase lacrosse as a ‘new’ sport in China and to increase the interest and local participation.

 This Championship, held from 20-27 June in Beijing, boasted the largest number of participants with 8 men’s teams, Australia U23, China, Japan U22, Hong Kong, Korea, Singapore, Thailand and USA Starz and 6 women’s teams from Australia U23, China, Japan U21, Korea, Relax Pan, and USA Starz.
 Following on from their successes in 2011 Japan won the men’s and women’s tournament and championship trophies.

 The Opening and Closing Ceremonies, and the Final match were held at the Olympic Sports Centre, which was constructed in 1990 for the Asian Games, and renovated in 2008 for the Summer Olympics.
 Round Robin matches were played at the Bayhood #9 golf course on artificial grass.

 Two exciting and innovative events in 2013 saw the launch of the APLU logo and a fund-raising auction in which teams brought various items including lacrosse gear and uniforms and native artefacts.
 There was some keen interest in many of the items and ‘out-bidding’ ones opponent in the room brought some friendly rivalry away from the playing field!!

 The 2015 ASPACs was hosted by the Thailand Lacrosse Association in Bangkok from 4-11 July, and comprised both men’s and women’s teams.

-The 2017 ASPACs shall be hosted by the South Korea Association in Jeju from 16-24 June, and shall comprise both men’s and women’s teams.
+The 2017 ASPACs was hosted by the South Korea Association in Jeju from 16-24 June, and comprised both men’s and women’s teams.